akrolic/akrolic.github.io/_portfolio/portfolio-2.md

 Our team began our journey into the autonomous drone world by experimenting with the [Intel Aero](https://docs.px4.io/main/en/complete_vehicles/intel_aero.html), an out of the box solution that allowed our team to hit the ground running on learning new techniques and algorithms on a capable computing platform.
 We eventually retired the development of the Aero Drone due to its limitations and restrictions in pursuing more open source solutions.

 Our first in house drone was designed to compete in the Vertical Flight Societies (VFS) [7th Annual MAV Student Challange](https://vtol.org/education/micro-air-vehicle-student-challenge/micro-air-vehicle-student-challenge-2019).
 The competition required that we construct a micro autonomous drone(<500g) to navigate and complete an indoor course with a variety of objectives to complete such as picking up a payload and dropping it off at a designated location.
 These technical challanges, combined with the hardware limitations at the time, made this difficult for us to complete the qualifying requirements in time to attend the event.
 This was also the first year of our research group's experience in building autonomous systems.
-It was a great learning exercise and motivation for all of us and in the end we built our first edge autonomous drone using the NVIDIA TX2 smacked on top of a px4 racer flight controller.
+It was a great learning exercise and motivation for all of us and in the end we built our first edge autonomous drone using the NVIDIA TX2 stacked on top of a px4 racer flight controller.

 <p align="center">
 <img src='/images/muav.png'>